-First of all, this is not an anti-minimalist blog post.
+This is not an anti-minimalist blogpost.
 I consider myself a "beginner-minimalist" and as a person who struggled with shopping addiction in the past, I genuinely believe minimalism has tremendously helped my mental health.
 However, in this post I would like to explore "the dark sides" of minimalism for me.
 What is it that I still struggle with when it comes down to being a minimalist?
 Is having less stuff so liberating and calming as many minimalists out there put it?
 Can minimalism actually be a bad thing?
 These are the questions that I am going to answer in this article, so if you are interested, follow me.

 Minimalism triggers my fear of missing out